singhaidotnish/myblog/_posts/2018-09-01-psql-commands.markdown

 ## 2. The describe command: `\d`

 This command can be used to describe table, view, sequence, or index.
 It can also be used by itself to list **all** tables, views, and sequences.
 It is helpful while exploring the schema.
-In this example I have one table named `dawgs`, and I use the `\d` command to describe all relations in my database then I use it again to specifically describe the `dawgs` table.
+In this example I have one table named `dawgs`, and I use the `\d` command to describe all relations in my database.
+Then I use it again to specifically describe the `dawgs` table.

 ```
 postgres=# \d